ianloic/unladen-swallow/Util/llvm/tools/llvmc/doc/LLVMC-Reference.rst

 * ``--write-graph`` - Write a ``compilation-graph.dot`` file in the current directory with the compilation graph description in Graphviz format (identical to the file used by the ``--view-graph`` option).
 The ``-o`` option can be used to set the output file name.
 Hidden option, useful for debugging LLVMC plugins.

-* ``--save-temps`` - Write temporary files to the current directory and do not delete them on exit.
-Hidden option, useful for debugging.

 * ``--help``, ``--help-hidden``, ``--version`` - These options have their standard meaning.

 Compiling LLVMC plugins
 =======================